thehalfspace/JuliaSEM/README.md

 Spectral element method for earthquake cycle simulations with dynamic treatment of inertial effects.

-Written in Julia 1.0.
-Syntax is very similar to Matlab but it is much faster.

 Adapted from Kaneko et al. (2011), and J.P.
 Ampuero's [SEMLAB](https://www.mathworks.com/matlabcentral/fileexchange/6154-semlab).

-This project is incomplete, work in progress.
-To run the program

 1. change parameters in src/parameters/defaultParameters.jl
 2. edit the initial conditions in src/initialConditions/defaultInitialConditions